ballarat-hackerspace/PeeOnATree-Client/README.md

 Players walk around their neighbourhood, looking for trees to mark.
 When marked, you view information about the tree, such as the Genus and Species.

-listing their team members, details about their project, what data sets they used and what competition categories (local and national) that they are going for

 Values
 ------